GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/current-user-controller/current-chat-user-controller.md

 #### Parameters

-  - id: Device id to be removed.
+  - `id`: Device id to be removed.
 You can obtain registered devices via `currentUser.devices`.
 If `currentUser.devices` is not up-to-date, please make an `synchronize` call.
-  - completion: Called when device is successfully deregistered, or with error.
+  - `completion`: Called when device is successfully deregistered, or with error.

 ### `setDelegate(_:)`